4Noyis/go-examples/README.md

 ### Project 12

-multi Return
+Multi Return

 ### Project 13

-Variadic Functions
-Variadic functions can be called with any number of trailing arguments.
+Variadic Functions: `Variadic functions can be called with any number of trailing arguments.`

 ### Project 14

-Closures
-Define a function inline without having to name it.
+Closures: `Define a function inline without having to name it.`

 ### Project 15